Natalie Evans: Casting

-1994 was a 'historic' year for EastEnders, as in April a third weekly episode was introduced.
+1994 was a 'historic' year for EastEnders, as in April that year, a third weekly episode was introduced.
 Due to the programme's increased frequency, a number of new characters were introduced to the regular cast in the latter part of 1993 and early 1994.
 Among them was Natalie Price, who made her first appearance in January 1994 as the best friend of Bianca (Patsy Palmer).
-The character was introduced under executive producer, Leonard Lewis.
+The character was introduced under executive producer Leonard Lewis.

 The actress Lucy Speed – seventeen at the time – was chosen to play the part.
 Speed claims that she was cast due to her "cranky" attitude during her audition.
-She comments "I showed up there with an attitude, not giving 'a stuff' whether I got the damn part and they responded to that.
+She comments, "I showed up there with an attitude, not giving 'a stuff' whether I got the damn part and they responded to that.
 They liked it, liked my feistiness, they thought it was the quality they were looking for...Natalie was a pretty gloomy kid, not a sunny show-biz kid which is all they'd been seeing until I walked through the door.
 So I got the part".